gatecat/prjoxide/README.md

 ### Building the prjoxide tool

-Clone prjoxide recursively, so you get a copy of the database too
+Clone prjoxide recursively, so you get a copy of the database too:

     git clone --recursive https://github.com/daveshah1/prjoxide